-3.11.2 ksconf check
+3.12.4 ksconf check

-3.11.3 ksconf combine
+3.12.5 ksconf combine

+'''

-usage: ksconf combine [-h] [--target TARGET] [-m {auto,dir.d,disable}] [-q] [-I PATTERN] [-E PATTERN] [--enable-handler {jinja}] [--template-vars TEMPLATE_VARS] [--dry-run] [--follow-symlink] [--banner BANNER] [-K KEEP_EXISTING] [--disable-marker] [--disable-cleanup] source [source ...]
+usage: ksconf combine [-h] --target TARGET [-m {auto,dir.d,disable}] [-q]

+[-I PATTERN] [-E PATTERN] [--enable-handler {jinja}]

+[--template-vars TEMPLATE_VARS] [--dry-run]

+[--follow-symlink] [--banner BANNER] [-K KEEP

+→EXISTING7

+[--disable-marker] [--disable-cleanup]

+source [source ...]

+Merge .conf settings from multiple source directories into a combined

+→target

-Merge .conf settings from multiple source directories into a combined target directory.
-Configuration files can be stored in a '/etc/.d' like directory structure and consolidated back into a single 'default' directory.
+directory.
+Configuration files can be stored in a '/etc/.d' like

+→directory

+structure and consolidated back into a single 'default' directory.

 This command supports both one-time operations and recurring merge jobs.

+→For

+example, this command can be used to combine all users' knowledge objects.

+\hookrightarrow(stored

+in 'etc/users') after a server migration, or to merge a single user's

+→settings

+after their account has been renamed.
+Recurring operations assume some

+→type

-For example, this command can be used to combine all users' knowledge objects (stored in 'etc/users') after a server migration, or to merge a single user's settings after their account has been renamed.
-Recurring operations assume some type of external scheduler is being used.
-A best-effort is made to only write to target files as needed.
+of external scheduler is being used.
+A best-effort is made to only write

+-→to

+target files as needed.

+'''

+'''

+(continues on next page)

+'''

+'''

+The 'combine' command takes your logical layers of configs (upstream,

+\leftrightarrow corporate.

+Splunk admin fixes, and power user knowledge objects, ...) expressed as

+individual folders and merges them all back into the single 'default'

+→folder

-The 'combine' command takes your logical layers of configs (upstream, corporate, Splunk admin fixes, and power user knowledge objects, ...) expressed as individual folders and merges them all back into the single 'default' folder that Splunk reads from.
-One way to keep the 'default' folder up-to-date is using client-side git hooks.
+that Splunk reads from.
+One way to keep the 'default' folder up-to-date is

+using client-side git hooks.

+No directory layout is mandatory, but taking advantages of the native-

+→support

-No directory layout is mandatory, but taking advantages of the native-support for 'dir.d' layout works well for many uses cases.
-This idea is borrowed from the Unix System V concept where many services natively read their config files from '/etc/.d' directories.
+for 'dir.d' layout works well for many uses cases.
+This idea is borrowed

+\rightarrow from

+the Unix System V concept where many services natively read their config

+\rightarrow files

+from '/etc/.d' directories.

 Version notes: dir.d was added in ksconf 0.8.
+Starting in 1.0 the

+→default will

-Starting in 1.0 the default will switch to 'dir.d', so if you need the old behavior be sure to update your scripts.
+switch to 'dir.d', so if you need the old behavior be sure to update your

+\rightarrow scripts.

 positional arguments:

+The source directory where configuration files

 source

+→will be

-The source directory where configuration files will be merged from.
-When multiple source directories are provided, start with the most general and end with the specific; later sources will override values from the earlier ones.
-Supports wildcards so a typical Unix 'conf.d/##-NAME' directory structure works well.
+merged from.
+When multiple source directories are

+provided, start with the most general and end with

+→the

+specific; later sources will override values from

+\rightarrowthe

+earlier ones.
+Supports wildcards so a typical Unix

+'conf.d/##-NAME' directory structure works well.

+options:

+-h, --help

+show this help message and exit

+--target TARGET, -t TARGET

+Directory where the merged files will be stored.

+Typically either 'default' or 'local'

+-m {auto,dir.d,disable}, --layer-method {auto,dir.d,disable}

+Set the layer type used by SOURCE.
+Use 'dir.d' if

+-→you

+have directories like 'MyApp/default.d/##-layer-

+→name',

+or use 'disable' to manage layers explicitly and

+→avoid

+any accidental layer detection.
+By default, 'auto'

+(continues on next page)

+'''